top of page

 Michigan Home Energy Consumption

 For example, pole-mounted solar systems often have a higher upfront cost due to additional labor, permitting, and equipment costs.
-Conversely, rooftop solar systems are usually the most economical because they typically have the lowest racking and labor costs.
+Conversely, rooftop solar panels in Michigan are usually the most economical because they typically have the lowest racking and labor costs.

 The average payback period for a solar power system in Michigan is usually between 9 and 12 years.
 Properties with greater solar energy potential will have more productive PV systems.